-(For further information about Department of Geography courses please consult the department calendar or website.)
+For further information about Department of Geography courses please consult the Department Calendar or Website at www.yorku.ca/laps/geog

-AP/GEOG 2220 6.0 URBAN GEOGRAPHY
+AP/GEOG 2220 6.0 (Y) URBAN GEOGRAPHY

 In a world where over 50 percent of the population lives in urban areas, cities play a significant role in shaping the social, cultural, economic, political, and environmental conditions of people's everyday lives.
 This course introduces the geographical literature on the urbanization process in historical and contemporary perspective.
 It provides students with a necessary general survey of the characteristics of urban processes and patterns, urban systems and structure, and urban social issues from a geographical perspective.